 Major Concepts of the Nursing Need Theory

-Henderson states that individuals have basic needs that are component of health and require assistance to achieve health and independence or a peaceful death.
+Henderson states that individuals have basic health needs and require assistance to achieve health and independence or a peaceful death.
 According to her, an individual achieves wholeness by maintaining physiological and emotional balance.

-Although the Need Theory did not explicitly define the environment, Henderson stated that maintaining a supportive environment conducive for health is one of the elements of her 14 activities for client assistance.
+Although the Need Theory did not explicitly define the environment, Henderson stated that maintaining a supportive environment conducive to health is one of her 14 activities for client assistance.

-Henderson’s theory supports the tasks of the private and the public health sector or agencies in keeping the people healthy.
-She believes that society wants and expects the nurse’s service of acting for individuals who are unable to function independently.
+Henderson’s theory supports the private and public health sector’s tasks or agencies to keep people healthy.
+She believes that society wants and expects the nurse’s act for individuals who cannot function independently.

-Nurses, on the other hand, are key persons in promoting health, prevention of illness and being able to cure.
+On the other hand, nurses are key persons in promoting health, preventing illness, and curing.
 According to Henderson, good health is a challenge because it is affected by numerous factors such as age, cultural background, emotional balance, and others.

 Additionally, she stated that “…the nurse does for others what they would do for themselves if they had the strength, the will, and the knowledge.
-But I go on to say that the nurse makes the patient independent of him or her as soon as possible.”
+But I go on to say that the nurse makes the patient independent of them as soon as possible.”

-Her definition of nursing distinguished the role of a nurse in health care: The nurse is expected to carry out a physician’s therapeutic plan, but individualized care is the result of the nurse’s creativity in planning for care.
+Her definition of nursing distinguished a nurse’s role in health care: The nurse is expected to carry out a physician’s therapeutic plan, but individualized care results from the nurse’s creativity in planning for care.

 The nurse should be an independent practitioner able to make an independent judgment.
 In her work Nature of Nursing, she states the nurse’s role is “to get inside the patient’s skin and supplement his strength, will or knowledge according to his needs.”
-The nurse has the responsibility to assess the needs of the patient, help him or her meet health needs, and provide an environment in which the patient can perform activity unaided.
+The nurse is responsible for assessing the patient’s needs, helping them meet health needs, and providing an environment in which the patient can perform activity unaided.

 14 Components of the Need Theory

-The 14 components of the Need Theory show a holistic approach to nursing that covers the physiological, psychological, spiritual and social needs.
+The 14 components of Virginia Henderson’s Need Theory show a holistic nursing approach covering physiological, psychological, spiritual, and social needs.

 - 1. Breathe normally